CodenWizFreak/CODSOFT_WDTask1/README.md

 # CODSOFT_WDTask1
-Simple calculator web application using HTML, CSS and JS
+Created a portfolio website using HTML and CSS